Mission

 • medivac-c.jpg

-When the transportation time to the hospital by ground ambulance is too long, either from traffic conditions, environmental or patient conditions, a helicopter evacuation might be neccesary.
-Every agency has specific criteria for the type of patient who may receive medical evacuation, and how and when to call for a medicav.
+When the transportation time to the hospital by ground ambulance is too long, either from traffic conditions, environmental or patient conditions, a helicopter evacuation might be necessary.
+Every agency has specific criteria (ACCT for Patients, World Health Organization) for the type of patient who may receive medical evacuation, and how and when to call for a medicav.
 Serious conditions that may require the use of helicopter medivacs may be found in remote areas and may involve spinal cord injuries, automobile accidents and wilderness accidents.